koiosonline/TDFA/termbase/readme.md

 #### Day trading
 Day trading is considered the actively trading in assets multiple times a day.<br/><br/>
 #### Dead cat bounce
-When price 'bounces' upwards after a prolonged downward move but fails to 'reverse' the general trend, we seapk of a dead cat bounce.
+When price 'bounces' upwards after a prolonged downward move but fails to 'reverse' the general trend, we speak of a 'dead cat bounce'.
 Price continues in the direction of the prevailing trend after this bounce.<br/><br/>
 #### Death cross
 Generally a bearish crossing of the 50 day moving average and the 200 day moving average.<br/><br/>
 #### Debt